E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Experiments

-We compare these baselines to two variations of \textit{e-valuator}: (1) \textbf{e-valuator ($1/\alpha$ threshold)}, in which we choose the threshold according to Proposition \ref{prop1} with our plug-in estimate for the density ratios, and (2) \textbf{e-valuator (PAC threshold)}, in which we choose the threshold using the procedure in Proposition \ref{prop3}.
-In general, we recommend using the PAC threshold, although in settings where an agent may run an arbitrarily large number of steps or never terminate, the $1/\alpha$ version may be preferred.
-For the results presented in the main section, we use an 80/20 split of test/calibration data: we calibrate our method (and all baselines) on 20\% of the data and test on the remaining 80\%.
-We compare other splits of the calibration set in Appendix \ref{sec:cal_size} and find that a couple hundred calibration trajectories is sufficient to control the false alarm rate.
-We also visualize the $M_t$ sequences for both successful and unsuccessful trajectories in Appendix \ref{sec:more_results}.
+For the results presented in the main section, we use an 80/20 split of test/calibration data: we calibrate our method (and baselines) on 20\% of the data and test on 80\%.
+We compare other splits of the calibration set in Appendix \ref{sec:cal_size} and find that a few hundred calibration trajectories is sufficient to achieve good false alarm rate control and power.
+We visualize the $M_t$ sequences for both successful and unsuccessful trajectories in Appendix \ref{sec:more_results}.
+Finally, we also ablate the density ratio estimator in Appendix~\ref{sec:dens_ratio_ablation}.